 The United Kingdom Society of Celebrants is a secular organisation, in that religion is of little significance in our training and practice.
-However, we have trained many celebrants who come from a wide range of faith backgrounds who have gone on to develop niches in specific cultural, religious or spiritual groups.
+However, we have trained many celebrants who come from a wide range of faith backgrounds who have gone on to develop niches in specific cultural, humanist, religious or spiritual groups.

 The United Kingdom Society of Celebrants have developed a series of celebrant training courses for prospective and practicing Independent Celebrants.
 This training will equip candidates with all they need to embark on a rewarding career as an Independent Celebrant specialising in one or all of the following; Weddings ceremonies, civil partnership ceremonies, funeral ceremonies, naming ceremonies.
 Our Civil Celebrant training encompasses both our Family & Funeral Civil Celebrant training packages (see below).

 Each course option has been written by and is delivered by practicing Independent Civil Celebrants with formal teaching experience.
 We offer three formal courses for prospective celebrants :

-Several training methods are utilised to deliver our civil celebrant courses.
+The training methods utilised to deliver our civil celebrant courses.
 You choose when and how you will learn.
 Each course can be delivered via any of the methods below:

 - Distance Learning – 4 to 14 week computer based guided learning programmes, live 1:1 tutorial support (Skype / online), includes all course materials / workbooks / assessments / resource pack, 1 year membership of UKSOC, ongoing mentoring, profile page, peer group support & IT Support.

-- Group Training – along with up to three other candidates, two to four day residential courses, includes all course materials / workbooks / assessments / resource pack, 1 year membership of UKSOC, ongoing mentoring, profile page, peer group support & IT Support.
+- Fast Track Distance Learning – 1:1 tutoring, three to five day on-line courses, includes all course materials / workbooks / assessments / resource pack, 1 year membership of UKSOC, ongoing mentoring, profile page, peer group support & IT Support.

 - Face-to-Face Training – in person training, at a time and place of your choosing, three to five day residential courses, includes all course materials / workbooks / assessments / resource pack, 1 year membership of UKSOC, ongoing mentoring, profile page, peer group support & IT Support.